swisscatplus/lab_doc.github.io/docs/Analytics/index.md

 - Evaporator
 3. **Characterization step**
 - 1 Semi Preparative HPLC - DAD - MS (SQ)
-- 1 HR - UV
+- 1 Multicells HR - UV
 - 1 FTIR
 - 1 NMR 300MHz
 - 1 SFC - DAD - IM - QTOF
-4. **Kinetic monitoring reaction**
+4. **Autoplant**
 - 1 Semi Preparative HPLC - DAD - MS (SQ) - Fraction collector(FC) open bench

-All the machines are purchased from Agilent, except NMR and FTIR are obtained from Brucker.
+All the chromatography machines and HR - UV are purchased from Agilent.

+NMR and FTIR are obtained from Brucker.
+Evaporator and OMNIFIRE are made by SwissCAT+

 The series and models of all machines are found in the link below ........................

 Insert an image here of analytical platform.

-The analytical platform is used as a analytical service for different synthesis collaborator groups, external clients.
-Another objective is to develop a fully automnatic platform, hardware also software.
-Therefore, many projects are in progress.
-See more in automation.
+**Objectives**

+- Analytical service for SwissCAT+, synthesis collaborator groups in EPFL and external clients.
+- Develop a fully automnated and flexible analytical platform based on AI development.

 ## General analytical workflow
-The general analytical workflow is found below.....
+The general analytical workflow with the challenges is found in photo below:

 - Transfer sample by a Edy mobile from synthesis platform to Screening part.
 - Analyze sample by HPLC or GC to response two question:
 - (i) if there is a new molecule?